 This key pair can be used later when you launch a new Virtual Machine for authentication.
 Please see relevant articles about how to use the key in launching a new Virtual Machine.

 In Linux, you can use the following command to login to the Virtual Machine:

 ssh -i private_key_file_name ip_address

-After you download the files from the above links, you can double click the puttygen.exe file to launch puttygen and you should see the below screenshot:
+After you download the files from the above links, double click the puttygen.exe file to launch puttygen.
+You should then see the following screenshot:

-Then you can click 'Import Key' item from the 'Conversions' menu:
+Next you click 'Import Key' item from the 'Conversions' menu:

 - Double click 'putty.exe' to launch putty:

-- You can click 'Auth' under 'Connection' and then click 'Browse' button to load the file containing the private key that you generated (or converted) previously:
+- Click 'Auth' under 'Connection' and then click 'Browse' button to load the file containing the private key that you generated (or converted) previously:

-Click 'Section' and you can enter Virtual Machine IP Adddress in the 'Host Name' text field
+Click 'Section' and enter the Virtual Machine's IP Address in the 'Host Name' text field